vyos/vyos-documentation/docs/interfaces/wireless.rst

 To be able to use the wireless interfaces you will first need to set a regulatory domain with the country code of your locaion.

-.. option:: set system wifi-regulatory-domain DE
+.. cfcmd:: set system wifi-regulatory-domain DE

    Configure system wide Wi-Fi regulatory domain.
 A reboot is required for this change to be enabled.